 Local Law 97 - Carbon Emission Limit

-Local Law 97(LL97), takeS effect until 2024, but decisions made today will have a dramatic impact on buildings’ ability to comply with the law.
+Local Law 97(LL97), takes effect in 2024, but decisions made today will have a dramatic impact on buildings’ ability to comply with the law.
 Given the law’s long-term capital planning(LINK TO CAPITAL PLANNING PAGE) required to comply with the law, building decision makers need to know now whether or not it covers their buildings, and what, if any, alternative compliance pathways are available to them.
 This also enables owners to align compliance with normal replacement or refinancing cycles.

 This law sets emissions caps for buildings larger than 25,000 square feet, which will cut carbon emissions at least 40 percent by 2030 and over 80 percent by 2050 from the affected buildings.